aloisdeniel/built_bloc/built_bloc_generator/README.md

 ### Custom names

-To control how sink and stream properties are generated you can specify names by using `@BlocStream("custom") / @BlocSink("custom")` instead of `@stream/@sink`.
+To control how sink and stream getters are generated you can specify names by using `@BlocStream("custom") / @BlocSink("custom")` instead of `@stream/@sink`.

 ### Both `Sink` and `Stream`

-If you want that your subject export both a `Sink` and a `Stream`, you can add two annotations on you unique property.
+If you want that a subject to be both exported sa `Sink` and `Stream`, you can add two annotations on a unique property.

 By default, you sink will be renamed `update<name>`.